Education, training & debates

 Examples of projects

-Photos from top to bottom: 1) Guest lecturer Jennifer Brandsberg-Engelmann (lead author for Regenerative Economics for Secondary Schools); 2) Guest lecturer Joe Ravetz (co-Director of Centre for Urban Resilience & Energy, The University of Manchester); 3) and 4) Field trip to Bunhill 2 Energy Centre, London (district heat pump visit with Simon Bowles, Islington London Borough Council, 2023 and respectively, 2024 student cohorts).
+Photos from the UCL summer school: Top to bottom: 1) Guest lecturer Jennifer Brandsberg-Engelmann (lead author for Regenerative Economics for Secondary Schools); 2) Guest lecturer Joe Ravetz (co-Director of Centre for Urban Resilience & Energy, The University of Manchester); 3) and 4) Field trip to Bunhill 2 Energy Centre, London (district heat pump visit with Simon Bowles, Islington London Borough Council, 2023 & 2024 student cohorts).